MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 ```

 So this time around we see `> Host: bar` instead of `> Host: localhost:8080`, and the body being `b` instead of `a`.

+The important takeaway here is that nginx has no way of knowing which virtual server a request belongs to, until at least the `Host` header has been fully read.

+So if you're trying to replicate nginx, I recommend reading the entire header, and maybe the entire body as well, before assigning the request to a virtual server class instance.